SEIR-7-06/Delete-Express/README.md

 ## Delete

-### This morning your going to try to complete the task before we do it together
+### This afternoon your going to try to complete the task before we do it together
 What you are going to do is create a delete route so our app can delete some fruit follow these steps:
 1. Create a `delete` route in your `server.js` file.
 How do I do this?
 Look at the express docs, look at stackoverflow, look at the other methods.
 Remember everything is an object, so maybe it has something like a `delete` method.
 2.  inside this route you should remove a fruit from our `fruits` array.
 Maybe look up `splice`